 Who is a refugee?

-- If I return to my country, there is a serious possibility I will face persecution,
+- If I return to my country, I will likely be treated very badly.

-- I have good reason to be afraid based on the situation in my country,
+- I have good reason to be scared to live in my country.

 - My government cannot protect me,

 - I cannot live safely or properly in any other part of the country,

 - I am at risk but not everyone in my country has this risk,